cherimojava/cherimodata/mongo/README.md

 * All Java Validation annotations like @Size, @NotNull, @DecimalMin, @DecimalMax, @Future, etc.
 * @Transient, tells that this field isn't persisted
 * @Computed tells that this property is being computed.
 Once must not declare a setter for those fields
 * @Reference only on Entity type properties.
 Tells that the Entity supplied with this property will not be inlined.
-By default other Entities will be inlined
+Without this annotation entity based classes will be inlined.
+By default referenced entity will be lazy loaded
 * @Final denotes that this property after first written can't be changed ongoing.
 Only working for primitives and their Object representives, java.lang.String, org.bson.types.ObjectId and org.jodatime.DateTime

 ### Property MongoDB name mapping